-The purpose of the Foundation is to encourage by public or private contribution, support of worthwhile educational and charitable projects that are of interest and benefit to devotees of the American Simmental Association.
-Further to receive, maintain, use and apply donated funds for such purposes; and to implement such educational and charitable projects, including, but not limited to:
+The purpose of the Foundation is to encourage by public or private contribution, and support of worthwhile educational and charitable projects that are of interest and benefit to devotees of the American Simmental Association.
+Further to receive, maintain, use, and apply donated funds for such purposes; and to implement such educational and charitable projects, including, but not limited to:

 Contributions designated for this endowment will be invested as part of good financial planning to ensure the Foundation will stay strongly committed to its mission and to ensure ASA continues to advance and maintain its leadership in the industry.

 Fall Educational Symposium.
 Each fall the ASA will host an educational session in conjunction with the fall board meeting.
 The 2014 session was very successful with nearly 150 attendees.
 The day-long event featured genetically oriented talks from nationally recognized experts in livestock genetics and animal breeding.
-Seedstock producers, commercial cattlemen, industry personnel, other breed associations and academics participated in the session and following social.
+Seedstock producers, commercial cattlemen, industry personnel, other breed associations, and academics participated in the session and followed social.
 Join us in hosting the 2015 Educational Session by donating funds for this event.
 Goal $10,000/year.

 Steer Profitability Contest

-AJSA Canadian Exchange Project.
 Each summer, two AJSA Board of Trustee members will be randomly selected to attend the Young Canadian Simmental Association National Classic.
 This is more than just an opportunity to travel, but rather an opportunity for AJSA members to learn about international agriculture, new ideas to progress the association, and gain new friends in an attempt to build their resume and personal experience.

-National Classic Facility Support.
 Together as one team, our junior programs will flourish!
-The Eastern and Western Regions have each formed state groups to fundraise for their yearly Regional Classics.
-The Eastern Regional group hosts a fundraiser at the NAILE each year, allowing states in the east to step up more freely to host classics, due to a lower financial cost.
-Following suit of a previously successful regional group, the Western Region formed their own group.The key is to see states within a specific region as one unit, rather than individuals.
+Each of the AJSA Regions have formed state groups to fundraise for their yearly Regional Classics.
+Each region fundraises for their own regional alongside financial support from the ASF and ASA.The key is to see states within a specific region as one unit, rather than individuals.
 The establishment of these regional groups is to raise funds for the regionals despite which state hosts the classic.

 American Simmental~Simbrah Foundation is a 501(c)(3) nonprofit organization.